gan-of-culture/decensor-chan/README.md

 # decensor-chan <!-- omit in toc -->

-An idiots guide to decensor hentai on windows using deepcreampy and hent-ai.
+An idiots guide to decensor hentai on Windows using DeepCreamPy and hent-AI

 ## Content